Thoughts on Peace

 Concern yourself not with being loved, but with loving.

 When used in reference to the military, the word “fight” is a euphemism for “kill.”
 Schoolboys fight; soldiers kill.
-For example, fighting for democracy is actually killing for democracy.
+For example, fighting for democracy/freedom/liberty means killing for them.
+If we're proud of our killing we don't need to ennoble it with euphemism.

 Many Christians follow a Christianity that supports their worldview.

-The best defense against terrorism is to not be terrified.
+The best deterrent to terrorism is to not be terrified.

 One thing America has in common with its enemies: the conviction that if you just kill enough people, the world will be a better place.

 Acts 10 tells the story of Peter’s encounter with Cornelius the centurion.
 Before this encounter, Cornelius and his devout soldier likely were gentiles who worshipped the God of the Jews and served in a nearly all-pagan army of the pagan Roman Empire ruled by a pagan self-deifying emperor.
-They served the most powerful dictator in the world and could have been ordered to kill any enemies he wanted destroyed.
-In order to use this story to justify Christian service in the military we would have to concede that, throughout history, it has been permissible for Christians to serve in ANY military, including those of Germany and Japan in WWII.
-Assuming that Christians serving in the military are authorized by God to kill enemies of the state, then it was appropriate for German and Japanese Christians (yes, there were some) to kill Americans and that God expects Christians to kill each other in war.
-(During the Viet Nam war, one of John McCain’s North Vietnamese prison guards in the “Hanoi Hilton” was a Christian.)
+They served the most powerful dictator in the world and could have been ordered to kill any enemies he wanted destroyed, including for the purpose of territorial expansion, which is forbidden under Just War theory.
+In order to use stories of Roman soldiers in the service of dictators to justify Christian service in the military we would have to concede that, throughout history, it has been permissible for Christians to serve in ANY military - where worship of the emperor has continued as worship of the nation.
+If we assume that Christians serving in the military are authorized by God to kill enemies of the state, then it was appropriate for German and Japanese Christians (yes, there were some) to kill Americans in WWII and that God expects Christians to kill each other in war (see what Paul says about killing believers in 1 Corinthians 3:16-17 and what John says in 1 John 3:15).
+God would be, in effect, raising up one army to be opposed by another.
+Jesus said: "If a kingdom is divided against itself, that kingdom cannot stand.
+If a house is divided against itself, that house cannot stand."
+(Mark 3:24-25)

+Before the Sermon on the Mount, our marching orders were “An eye for an eye and a tooth for a tooth.”
+Since then, it’s been “Do not resist an evil person”, thus disarming us.
 When an American is asked who won World War II, the answer is invariably "We did."
 It is never "God did."
-We give ourselves glory for saving the world, but does God deserve any glory, and if so, how much?
-If Christians had not participated in the killing and destruction of that (or any) war where would that leave God and His creation?
+We give ourselves glory for saving the world, but does God deserve any glory, and if so, what percentage?
+If Christians had not participated in the killing and destruction of that (or any) war, where would that leave God and His creation?
 In other words, what would God do if ALL Christians obeyed Christ by loving their enemies and not resisting evil persons, rather than killing them?
-Would He be powerless to stop the servants of Satan from taking over the world, powerless to carry out the Second Coming?
-If so, Satan would be delighted for us to obey Christ so faithfully, and God would be powerless to save us from hell.
+Would He be furious with us and refuse to help us?
+Would He be powerless to stop the servants of Satan from taking over the world, powerless to carry out the Second Coming, and ultimately, powerless to avoid the loss of His creation?
+If so, Satan would be delighted for us to obey Christ so faithfully.
+But many examples in the Bible demonstrate God’s ability and willingness to destroy transgressors without human assistance.
 If He’s not powerless, He doesn’t need Christians to disobey Christ to save His creation.
 If He doesn’t need us to disobey Christ, why should we?
 Can we not trust God for an outcome that is acceptable to Him?
 It's His world, after all, not ours.
 Let Him take responsibility for the consequences of our obedience.
-In the first three centuries, the Church came closest to realizing the ideal of loving enemies - a rejection of violence that did not result in calamity for God.
-He doesn’t seem to be too concerned about it since He wants us to repay evil with good.
-Does that guarantee our personal safety?
-No. But if you’re willing to die for something Jesus never promoted – political freedoms – you should be willing to die for what was important to him – the kingdom of God.
-Let God decide whether to allow your enemy to kill you.
+Let Him decide who will populate and rule His world (Nazis, Communists, Islamists or maybe people who aren’t so scary - Jesus said the meek will inherit the earth) and whether your country/culture/civilization/race/religion will survive.
+They're only important if they're important to He who has the power to ensure their survival.
+"Do not be afraid, little flock, for your Father has been pleased to give you the kingdom" (Luke 12:32).
+In the first three centuries, the Church came closest to realizing the ideal of loving enemies - a rejection of violence that did not result in calamity for God (but apparently did for Satan).
+He doesn’t seem to be too anxious about it since He wants us to repay evil with good (war is repaying evil with evil, but no accommodation is made for a "necessary evil" [Rom 3:8]).
+Does that guarantee our personal safety - that we won’t partake in the sufferings of Christ?
+No. But if you’re willing to die for something Jesus never promoted – political freedoms – you should be willing to die for what was important to him – the kingdom of God, which exists across cultures and is built upon obedience to the Father, whose commands were spoken through Christ himself (John 12:49-50).
+In pursuit of perfect love, let go of your fears and fall into the hands of God, trusting Him to decide whether to allow our enemies to send us on to heaven, or enslave us, or neither.
+If enslaved, refer to 1 Peter 2:18-21 and pray for your human master to become a brother.
+Work to transform the new culture from within.
+"Though we are slaves, our God has not deserted us in our bondage."
+(Ezra 9:9)